Update: mercury in fish investigations

 Our Peace Region board selected Azimuth Consulting Group Partnership (Azimuth) to conduct a multi-year investigation to study mercury from key fish species in Williston and Dinosaur Basins.
 The goal is to improve our understanding of mercury in fish in all parts of the reservoir system, and to provide this information to agencies responsible for advising the public on fish consumption so that they have enough information to consider in developing any potential revised mercury public advisory.

 Our role is to facilitate dialogue among partners, including engagement with First Nations, and oversee the scientific collection of relevant data.
-We do not have a mandate to specifically address human health issues related to fish consumption but we are committed to working with others in the region to fill information gaps and support a process to provide information to agencies responsible for human health.
+We do not have a mandate to specifically address human health issues related to fish consumption.
+We are committed to working with others in the region to fill information gaps and support a process to provide information to agencies responsible for human health.

 Mercury in the Environment